Go Back Email LinkDownload PDF

 • Ice the cookies.
 Dip the tops of the cookies in the glaze or use a spoon to glaze them.

 • Decorate.
-Top with your choice of sprinkles.
+Top with sprinkles, if desired.

 Iced ricotta cookies on a cooling rack.